 Without prejudice to the particular provisions made for certain products which bear in their name the word "wine" alongside complementary information, the word "wine" used alone can only apply to the product defined in article 1.2.1.

 2.1.2.
-Recognised appellation of origin or recognised geographic indication
+Appellation of origin or geographical indication

 2.1.2.1.
 Definitions